A spatially resolved analysis of star-formation burstiness by comparing UV and H$\alpha$ in galaxies at z$\sim$1 with UVCANDELS: Results

 \subsection{Average $\zeta$ as a function of surface brightness}

-It is well established that the local stellar mass content (i.e. the mass surface density of existing stellar populations) is a key factor for regulating star-formation on the galaxy scales \citep[e.g.,][]{kennicutt98,kennicutt12} and consequently, it is likely that the local SFH within the galaxy is also impacted by the stellar mass surface density.
+It is well established that the local stellar mass content (i.e. the mass surface density of existing stellar populations) is a key factor for regulating star-formation on galaxy scales \citep[e.g.,][]{kennicutt98,kennicutt12} and consequently, it is likely that the local SFH within the galaxy is also impacted by the stellar mass surface density.

 While the mass surface density of galaxies generally falls off as a function of radius, the morphology of star-forming galaxies can often be irregular, especially at the redshifts of our sample \citep[e.g.,][]{scarlata07,patel13,shibuya16} and particularly at wavelengths that trace on-going star-formation activity.
 The azimuthally averaged $\zeta$ as a function of radius (as in Section~\ref{sec:result_reff}) marginalizes over key morphological features with active star-formation, e.g., star-forming clumps or spiral arms.
 Instead of the galactocentric radius, the local stellar mass surface density is a more direct tracer of the local environment in the galaxy at the sites of star-formation activity.
 Ideally, computing the stellar mass surface density would require a full-scale, multi-wavelength, resolved SED fitting, which is beyond the scope of this work.
-Instead, we utilize the absolute surface brightness as a proxy that directly traces the stellar mass surface density.
+Instead, we utilize the surface brightness as a proxy that directly traces the stellar mass surface density.

-We use the calibrated F140W stamps (the same as the ones used for morphological measurements in Section~\ref{sec:stacking}) for our sample after converting to the appropriate units of absolute surface brightness (ABmag~kpc$^{-2}$).
+We use the calibrated F140W stamps (the same as the ones used for morphological measurements in Section~\ref{sec:stacking}) for our sample after correcting for surface brightness dimming.
+The final stamps used for our analysis are units of ABmag~kpc$^{-2}$.
 The F140W filter traces optical wavelengths ($5500-8300$\angstrom) at the redshifts of our sample and thus is minimally sensitive to the on-going star-formation and a good tracer of the existing stellar mass.
 As demonstrated in \citep{dai21}, the $H$-band magnitude and galaxy stellar mass are strongly correlated for star-forming galaxies over the redshift range of our sample.
-Using the empirical relation from \citet{dai21}, we can further interpret the absolute F140W surface brightness as a stellar mass surface density.
+Using the empirical relation from \citet{dai21}\footnote{We apply an average $k$-correction for our sample when converting surface brightness to stellar mass surface density when using the \citet{dai21} $H$-band absolute magnitude ($k$-corrected) to stellar mass relation.}, we can further interpret the F140W surface brightness as a stellar mass surface density.